whyrusleeping/gx/README.md

 mafmt               QmeLQ13LftT9XhNn22piZc3GP56fGqhijuL5Y8KdUaRn1g 1.1.1
 ```

-Thats pretty useful, I now know the full set of packages my package depends on.
+That's pretty useful, I now know the full set of packages my package depends on.
-But whats difficult now is being able to tell what is imported where.
+But what's difficult now is being able to tell what is imported where.
 To
 address that, gx has a `--tree` option:

 ```bash